| State

 by hair number.
 The mean number of hairs per graft is

 2.2 to 2.3, with most grafts containing 2 or 3 hairs.
+The making of recipient sites is probably the single

 most important step in assuring a natural result.
 Critical